vitessio/website/content/en/docs/14.0/reference/programs/vtctl/queries.md

 #### Errors

 * the <code>&lt;tablet_alias&gt;</code> argument is required for the <code>&lt;VtTabletBegin&gt;</code> command This error occurs if the command is not called with exactly one argument.
-* query commands are disabled (set the -enable_queries flag to enable)
+* query commands are disabled (set the --enable_queries flag to enable)
 * cannot connect to tablet %v: %v
 * Begin failed: %v